garrandall/popular-music-data/tracks/wild-world-mr--big.md

 Hope you make a lot of nice friends out there
 Just remember there's a lot of bad and beware

-Oooh, baby, baby, it's a wild world
+Oh, baby, baby, it's a wild world
 It's hard to get by just upon a smile
-Oooh, baby, baby, it's a wild world
+Oh, baby, baby, it's a wild world
 And I'll always remember you like a child, girl

-Oooh, baby, baby, it's a wild world
+Oh, baby, baby, it's a wild world
 It's hard to get by just upon a smile
-Oooh, baby, baby, it's a wild world
+Oh, baby, baby, it's a wild world
 And I'll always remember you like a child, girl